 Guinea pigs do not expect a lot of comfort and luxury.
 All that they expect is love and care.
 But the best way to express love is not just by hugging them all the time.
 Giving them more than what they need, going the extra mile in making sure they are happy, could be a phenomenal sign of love too!
 That is why, a cuddly, cup-shaped bed makes a great gift for your guinea pig.
 Not only is it helpful in keeping them warm, but it also makes the cutest sight to look at when your guinea pig rests in this product.

-Check out this cute cuddle cup, sure it’s made for cats, but there’s no doubt that your furry little pals will enjoy their stay in one of these.
+Check out this cute cuddle cup, sure it’s made for cats, but there’s no doubt that your furry little pals will enjoy their stay in one of these as well.